< A Scaffolding for CODEKIT...and Cool People >

 New to CodeKit 2, project settings are portable, meaning that CodeKit Kickoff now comes preset to compile LESS, SASS, Kit and JS files to their implied locations.
 Easier for you to get up and moving along!

-The CodeKit compiler relies, upon the "codekit-config.json" file, which has been pre-configured to build specific files into default directories following the structure above.
+As part of this project, CodeKit has been pre-configured to build specific files into default directories following the structure below.
 As such, it is IMPORTANT to remember what files are being compiled by CodeKit and which files are NOT being compiled -- thus are editable.
 In most circumstances, you DO NOT want to edit files that are listed as COMPILED below.
 Similarly, you should not directly edit or intervene with any of the Library (app/lib) files or directories either, as they are layed out in their respective directory structure as expected by their own dependencies.
 This will allow us to easily upgrade the libraries without unnecessary intervention.

 The following files are automatically compiled by CodeKit Kickoff and should not be edited directly.

-All Production files reside in the "app" directory and therefore are easy to hand off to a client or to post to a web server without the need of the build directory at all.
+All Production files reside in the "app" directory and therefore are easy to hand off to a client or to post to a web server without the need to include the build directory at all.